Search

 recognition

-Recognition belongs here only when it points back to the work: a real problem, a constrained build, and enough evidence that the result held up under review.
+Recognition belongs here only when it points back to the work: a real problem, a constrained build, and enough public evidence to inspect what happened.

 selected recognition